znep/query-coordinator/README.md

 > **NOTE:** When contributing to this library, exercise caution when using either of the first
 > two techniques!
 The namespace approach should be preferred in almost all cases.

+## Publishing the package

+Run this:

+    npm publish

 ## Testing locally with npm link

 If you're developing locally and want to try out your changes using another project, say the